rmraya/OpenXLIFF/README.md

    -srx:       (optional) SRX file to use for segmentation
    -catalog:   (optional) XML catalog to use for processing
    -ditaval:   (optional) conditional processing file to use when converting DITA maps
+   -config:    (optional) configuration file to use when converting JSON documents
    -embed:     (optional) store skeleton inside the XLIFF file
    -paragraph: (optional) use paragraph segmentation -2.0:       (optional) generate XLIFF 2.0